-Although people living in India have relied on traditional Ayurvedic medicine practices to heal everything from infertility to digestive issues for centuries, luckily in recent years — as complementary and alternative health practices have become more and more popular across the world — Ayurveda has been enjoying a major worldwide resurgence and is still practiced effectively today.
+People living in India have relied on traditional Ayurvedic medicine practices to help heal everything from infertility to digestive issues for centuries.
+Luckily, in recent years — as complementary and alternative health practices have become more popular across the world — Ayurveda has been enjoying a major worldwide resurgence.

 What Is Ayurveda?